francescomaiomascio/francescomaiomascio/README.md

 In practice, execution means deciding **who is allowed to act**, **when an action is legitimate**, **how it changes system state**, and **how its effects can be observed, traced, and governed over time**.
-In long-running, stateful systems, these questions are not implementation details — they define the system’s behavior.

-Most AI systems implicitly assume that execution is obvious, delegated, or safely handled by surrounding infrastructure.
-This assumption may hold for prototypes, demos, or isolated tasks.
-It breaks down as soon as systems are expected to run continuously, interact with external environments, and remain accountable under real operational conditions.

 The core problem is not intelligence itself.
 It is what happens *after* intelligence produces intent.